Metlife Life Insurance Review 2021

 MetLife Guaranteed Level Term: This policy provides the same amount of coverage till it ends.
 It is available for people aged between 18 and 75, in a range of terms, including 10, 15, 20, and 30.
 If you need temporary coverage, this is an economic policy.
 Additionally, it offers a conversion option until the age of 70 or the end of the term.
 It also provides a disability waiver of premium riders and acceleration of death benefits.

 Premiere Accumulator Universal Life: This plan offers protection to your death benefits.
 What differentiates it from a traditional whole life policy is that it gives you more control over how you can invest your cash value accumulation.
-You also get three rider packages, including accelerated death benefit rider, chronic and terminal care riders, and waiver of specified premium riders.
+You also get three life insurance rider packages, including accelerated death benefit rider, chronic and terminal care riders, and waiver of specified premium riders.

 MetLife Hybrid Life Insurance: A mix of indexed universal life insurance and long-term care policies, Metlife Hybrid offers death benefits.
 It also offers long-term care coverage if you ever need it.
 You can use this policy to grow your long-term care benefits and protect them against the fluctuations in the market.